OUR ACTIVITY IN 2022

 As part of our transparency policy, we want to outline all our activities on the ground in 2022: our emergency responses, security incidents we encountered, our research and innovation work, our income and our expenses, our partners… Basically, everything Action contre la Faim did in 2022.

-Our Nutrition and Health programme aims to detect and treat malnutrition among the most vulnerable and to deliver basic care.
+The aim of the Nutrition and Health programme is to detect and treat undernutrition among the most vulnerable people and to provide basic healthcare.